paulahemsi/cub3d/README.md

 * 05/05: The game final moment is ready to go!
 I made the new sprite that unlocks the colorful world in the end of the level, changing the walls and the sky.
 The sky seems like a party though, with flashing colorful lights.
 It's a bug, but maybe I'll implemented as a featured cause is actualy very interesting and make sense in the end of the game.
 Just need to understand why is happening and make it on purpose.

 * 06/05: git empty object error again :/ The google says is something with the vm, but I cant find more acurate informations.
 Besides that, no leaks, says valgrind!
 Level 1 is finished and errors are being handle correctly in bônus program.
 I spent some hours trying to improve the gradient background mess, not so sucessful though.
+All the files are in the new norme.

 </details>